Trump Administration’s ‘Blockade’ Of Witnesses In Impeachment Inquiry Is Failing To Hold Up

 The Trump administration’s “blockade” of potential witnesses from testifying in the House of Representatives’ impeachment inquiry is crumbling, The New York Times reports, as more and more witnesses are defying the administration’s orders and cooperating with the inquiry.

-The administration has been nothing short of adamantly clear in its belief that the impeachment inquiry is a “kangaroo court.”
-Indeed, as previously reported by The Inquisitr, Trump has officially vowed to not cooperate with the inquiry, which it calls “unconstitutional,” and has instructed certain individuals not to testify before the House Judiciary Committee or otherwise cooperate with the inquiry.
+The administration has been nothing short of adamantly clear in its belief that the impeachment inquiry is a “kangaroo court,” according to the Times report.

+Indeed, as previously reported by The Inquisitr, Trump has officially vowed to not cooperate with the inquiry, which he calls “unconstitutional,” and has instructed certain individuals not to testify before the House Judiciary Committee or otherwise cooperate with the inquiry.

+Further, Sondland and another diplomat, William B. Taylor Jr., are believed to have exchanged text messages, during which Taylor expressed concerns about the matter, and to which Sondland allegedly responded that there were “no quid pro quos” of any kind.
+Sondland then allegedly told Taylor that they shouldn’t discuss things over text message any more.

-Sondland has since defied that order, and is expected to testify that he learned that Trump did not intend to invite Ukrainian President Volodymyr Zelensky to the Oval Office until Zelensky pledged to open the investigation into Hunter Biden.
+Sondland has since defied that order.
+He is expected to testify that he learned that Trump did not intend to invite Ukrainian President Volodymyr Zelensky to the Oval Office until Zelensky pledged to open the investigation into Hunter Biden.

 Similarly, Michael McKinley, formerly an aide to Secretary of State Mike Pompeo, testified Wednesday that the State Department is “demoralized” over the administration’s lack of support of European diplomats, who were apparently pressured to use their jobs “to advance domestic political objectives.”